Skills For Starting Your Copywriting Business

 I’ve always wanted to start a copywriting business.
 Not quite.
 I wanted to be a cartographer, then a lecturer, then a researcher.

-Along that journey I’ve combined research and data analysis.
+On that journey, I’ve combined research and data analysis.
 Written reports have always been the output.
-And a few maps thrown in for good measure.
+And a few maps were thrown in for good measure.